Information-Science-for-everyone/.github/profile/README.md

 ## We are "Information Science for Everyone" or "ISFE" for short.<br><br>
 Our goal is to offer continuing education courses in the field of information science and to provide the necessary skills.
 We also provide extra material and explanations for students, to help them with their studies.
 ## You need an Information Expert?
-If you need an information expert feel free to conatct us at out Website!
+If you need an information expert feel free to conatct us at our Website!